 Solid-state lighting (SSL) has evolved to a point where the light-emitting diode (LED) is now the preferred light source for many lighting applications.
 The LED lighting system is a mostly mature technology, and LED market transformation is estimated to approach 50% by 2025.
 Organic light-emitting diodes (OLED) for lighting applications are also on the horizon.
 Research and development work is now moving toward exploring how SSL can be customized and how to use lighting to gather information that provides greater value to both producers and users.

-In 2015, the LRC set a new course to support the SSL industry through research that shows the value of lighting.
+In 2015, the Solid-State Lighting Program at Rensselaer's Lighting Research Center set a new course to support the SSL industry through research that shows the value of lighting.
 Embracing the trends toward customization and data analytics, SSL research is now evolving to include new developments such as the Internet of Things (IoT) and 3D printing – areas where the lighting industry can both find and add value.
 The SSL Program’s multidisciplinary staff will be focusing its efforts in the areas of lighting systems and components research, data analytics, field demonstration and market transformation activities, education, and industry collaboration.
-Below are a few of the research areas and projects undertaken.
+Research areas and activities undertaken include:

 The LRC’s Solid-State Lighting Program is led by LRC Director of Research N. Narendran, Ph.D., who also oversees the LED Lighting Institute, a professional education program in solid-state lighting available twice a year at the LRC laboratories in Troy, New York.